rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 [bonsai-bt] by [@Sollimann] is a Rust implementation of behavior trees.

 > A Behavior Tree (BT) is a data structure in which we can set the rules of how
-> certain behavior's can occur, and the order in which they would execute.
+> certain behaviors can occur and the order in which they would execute.
 > BTs are a very efficient way of creating complex systems that
 > are both modular and reactive.
 > These properties are crucial in many applications,